 For more focus on a healthy lifestyle through yoga, sleep, and more, Asana Rebel is the app that does it all.
 Their motto is simple, “Design your perfect day.”
 Through the app, you can meditate, search for music that stimulates productivity, get help falling asleep, exercise with hundreds of workout videos, and find your own personal gym that’s open 24/7.
 This app is pricier compared to others, but it also offers a lot more options than most apps.

 Modern Yoga Role Models

 Looking for inspiration?
-Check out these motivational trainers on social media that push out incredible content that focuses on yoga and other great exercises you can do from anywhere.
+Check out these motivational trainers on social media that push out incredible content focused on yoga and other great exercises you can do from anywhere.

 @Jenkins has 29 years of experience as a trainer and health coach.
 On her page, you’ll see daily workouts that are made to be fun while also being kind to yourself.
 She’s all about pushing yourself to be the best you can be and making you feel great about your progress!

 Robin Arzón, aka @Robinnyc, is the VP and head instructor at Peloton.
 She has reinvented fitness with live, on-demand classes to allow you to get fit from anywhere.
 Her team is constantly growing, and she continuously pushes her followers to focus on their mental health, not just their physical health.
 You’ll receive motivation with each post, pushing you to a better self.